0035 - Linear Algebra Matrix

 Accumulator

-matrix - All three matrices are
+matrix - All three matrices have the same scope (Wave or ThreadGroup)

-scope - Matrix A’s dimensions shall be M x K
+- Matrix A’s dimensions shall be M x K

 - Matrix B’s dimensions shall be K x N